 The number of countries in the world with partial recognition

-There are some gray-area states — let’s call them country candidates — which aren’t official members of the U.N. but have nonetheless been recognized by at least one U.N. member.
+There are some gray-area states — let’s call them candidate countries — which aren’t official members of the U.N. but have nonetheless been recognized by at least one U.N. member.
 In international relations parlance, this is referred to as diplomatic recognition.
 The reason why these countries haven’t been officially endorsed by all U.N. members is usually that there are territorial disputes.

 The six states with partial recognition are Taiwan, Kosovo, South Ossetia, Abkhazia, Northern Cyprus, and Western Sahara.